Williams White Water Pinball

 I found a guy who was parting out a White Water and I purchased the missing second 8-light PCB (see above)!
 I also got the cables that run from the two light PCBs to the driver in the backbox.
 For authenticity, I replaced my homemade "red" cable with the official part.
 The picture below shows both 8-light PCBs installed.

-Lite Lock Targets
+Wrong Lite Lock Targets

 The Lite Lock targets had been replaced with round red targets.
 A previous owner had clipped the sides from the round targets to make them look somewhat rectangular.
 I replaced these mutant targets with the original green rectangle targets.
 The first picture below shows the mutant targets while the second shows the corrected targets.